nesun3/table-based-ui-sap-cloud-integration/README.md

   - Provide detailed insights not only about SAP Cloud Integration’s Monitor Message Processing but also about all Integration Artifacts/Contents in the tenant in a table-based format.
   - Enhanced Filtering and Search Capabilities.
   - Sorting and seamlessly exporting your monitoring data as CSV, Excel, PDF, or copying it to the clipboard.
+> 🔥 Most importantly, with this, our functional colleagues can now have a look at what's going on in the SAP Cloud Integration landscape without granting access to the BTP cockpit or SAP Cloud Integration sub-account.
+[Create separate OAuth keys with the service plan 'integration-flow' for such use cases.]

 ## Support, Feedback, Contributing